AlexMaisNon/MineSwarmSimulator/README.md

 WARNING: This branch will not be updated until the 1.21.1 version is released.

+DISCLAIMER: This repo is the only official place where you can download this mod.

 ## Current state of the mod
 The mod is currently in pre-pre-pre-pre-pre alpha, so don't expect a full release until at least a few months.